-Jackie and The Treehorns’ music covers a wide sonic palate, taking the listener down familiar paths before detouring towards parts unknown, while Jackie’s lyrics explore topics ranging from celebrity stalkers, serial killers, and hitchhikers to odd phenomena like UFO’s, déjà vu, ghosts, and extraterrestrial party favors.
+Jackie and The Treehorns’ music covers a wide sonic palate, taking the listener down familiar paths before detouring towards parts unknown, while Jackie’s lyrics explore topics ranging from celebrity stalkers, robots, serial killers, and hitchhikers to odd phenomena like UFO’s, déjà vu, ghosts, and extraterrestrial party favors.

 The bands most recent release, It’s Never Too Late ( 2019), was recorded at Ivakota Studios in Washington, DC with Ben Green.
 For their previous releases, The J. Album (2018), singles Writer and A World Gone Mad (2017), RU4REAL?
 (2016), and Do You Mind If I Wear A Clown Mask?
-(2015) the band saw no other choice but to team with legendary engineer Don Zientara at the famed Inner Ear Studio in Arlington, VA.
+(2015) the band worked with legendary engineer Don Zientara at the famed Inner Ear Studio in Arlington, VA.

 Drummer Brian Gibson is a Washington, D.C. area native who has been playing in the local jazz, rock, and musical theater circuits for over 20 years.
 His previous musical endeavors include The Perfect Souvenir, Rancho Notorious, and Memories from the Space Age.
 He has also been a percussionist for a number of D.C. theater productions, including Passing Strange and Blood Bloody Andrew Jackson at the Studio Theater and Anything Goes and Godspell at the Olney Theatre Center.